 Naturally, this would reduce administrative tasks as well as costs for the business due to a much more streamlined chain.

-For more sensitive items, particularly in food or even in the health and beauty industry, temperature can also be both managed and monitored through smart packaging.
+For more sensitive items, particularly in food or even in the health and beauty industry (like the supplement drop ship sector to name but one example), temperature can also be both managed and monitored through smart packaging.

 Readings can then easily be displayed on packages, giving both the brand and customer assurance that the items inside have not been breached and remain compliant and safe to use.